tlhogi84/SARB_API_Data/README.md

 # Collecting Data from SARB's Web-Based API

-I will be collating python code for collect various types of data from the SARB's web page here.
+I will be collating python code for collecting various types of data from the SARB's web page here.

 ## Table of Contents